nuket/Shrinkr/README.md

-The script will set the Last Modified time of each transcoded video file to the timestamp from the source video file, so that sorting by Date Modified in Windows Explorer will show the two files next to one another.
+The script will set the Last Modified time of each transcoded video file to the timestamp from the source video file, so that sorting by Date Modified in Windows Explorer, macOS Finder, or GNOME Files will show the two files next to one another.

-## Config File
+## Job File

-The config file is in JSON format and looks something like this and the fields should be pretty self-explanatory:
+The default job file `ShrinkrJob.json` looks like this and the fields should be pretty self-explanatory:

 ```json